botswana-harvard/getresults-distribute/README.md

 We need accountability as well.
 This is our scenario:

+* Our lab technicians upload result PDFs through the Django interface.
-* On behalf of us, the lab, `getresults_tx` moves and collates uploaded clinical test results as PDFs to a set of folders on remote server B. The PDF files are collated according to clinic facility.
-A clinic facility accesses a secure web resource that serves up the files on server B, e.g. ownCloud or apache.
+* `getresults_tx.server` moves and collates the uploaded clinical test results to a set of folders on remote server B. The PDF files are collated according to clinic facility.
+A clinic facility accesses a secure web resource that serves up the PDF files on server B, e.g. ownCloud or apache.
 Each clinic is granted access to their PDF clinical results only.
-*  Lab technicians upload result PDFs through the Django interface.
-They also use the interface to confirm a file is sent.
+* Our lab technicians check their work by confirming uploaded files were sent.
-*  Clinic staff access the file (download or view).
+* The clinic staff access the file (download or view) from their facility.
-*  `getresults_tx` contacts server B and scans the apache2 log for evidence that the file was accessed.
+* `getresults_tx` contacts remote server B and scans the apache2 log for evidence that the files were accessed by the clinic.

-So in addition to just moving files, we keep a detailed and searchable audit trail of what is happening:
+We need to know that the clinic received the result.
+So in addition to just moving files, a detailed and searchable audit trail of what is happening is kept:
 * searchable history of uploaded files
 * searchable history of successfully sent files
 * list of files uploaded but not sent (pending files)